tkirk70/MechaCar_Statistical_Analysis/README.md

 t.test(Lot1$PSI, mu = 1500)
 t.test(Lot2$PSI, mu = 1500)
 t.test(Lot3$PSI, mu = 1500)
 ```

-  then briefly summarize your interpretation and findings for the t-test results.
+Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

 ## Study Design: MechaCar vs Competition

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions:
 What metric or metrics are you going to test?
 What is the null hypothesis or alternative hypothesis?
 What statistical test would you use to test the hypothesis?
 And why?
 What data is needed to run the statistical test?

-(keyboard shortcut: `Ctrl + Alt + I`; OS X: `Cmd + Option + I`)